Canada Summer Jobs - Prepare to apply

 For paper applications: please select your job title from one of the options listed on the form.

 A list of frequently asked questions about the National Occupational Classification is available.
-For more information, contact Service Canada.
+For more information, contact us.

 What is the hourly wage to be paid to the youth?

 You must pay at least the minimum wage in effect at the time of the employment based on provincial and territorial regulations, and you must respect the hourly wage indicated in the application, which will form the agreement if approved.
-For any changes to an agreement once it has been formed, please contact Service Canada.
+Please contact us for any changes to your agreement.

 Note: